 Short Documentary - Lead exposure threatens scavengers around the world.
 In Montana's Bitterroot Valley, Raptor Research Institute and MPG Ranch partnered to study lead exposure in golden eagles.
 Between 2011 and 2018, they caught 91 golden eagles and observed the highest prevalence of elevated blood lead levels ever recorded for the species.

-She came to be named Skalkaho, a female golden eagle.
+She came to be named Alaska, a female golden eagle.
 In October 2019 she was hit by a vehicle near The Ranch at Rock Creek in Philipsburg, MT.
-She was rescued by ranch staff and moved to Wild Skies where she became our first raptor to be fitted with a transmitter (#178132) and released.
+She was found injured by ranch staff and moved to Wild Skies where she became our first raptor to be fitted with a transmitter (#178132) and released.
 Unfortunately, that was not the end of her story.

 Let's talk about lead.
 Why?
 Because, for the health of both raptors and people, we need to...
 Lead is an extremely toxic element, and most people know that lead poisoning is very bad.
 It was one of the first identified "environmentally caused diseases", even known to be toxic in ancient Greece and Rome (2000 BC).1 Human efforts to reduce leads use, and therefore exposure to it, dates back at least to the 1600s.
 In 1897 the impacts of lead poisoning on children was recognized and as a result many countries begin regulating how the element could be used.
 In March 2022, Duke University released a study showing that 170 million Americans alive today (half the population) has suffered damage to their intellects (IQ) from the use of leaded gasoline in vehicles (though it was banned in 1996).
 1